 I spend a lot of time working with geospatial data, mostly from around Greenland.
 Maps are a great way of presenting these data; a well-considered map can convey a huge amount of information.
 A few examples are displayed below, some have been published in The Holocene (Dyke et al., 2018), Quaternary Science Reviews (Dyke et al., 2014), and Scientific Reports (Dyke et al., 2017; Andresen et al., 2017).

-More recently I have been working as an expedition guide and lecturer, I made a series of maps to give insight into the geography of the areas we have been exploring.
+More recently I have transitioned into the world of expedition guiding and lecturing.
+I have made a series of maps to give insight into the geography of the areas we have been exploring.
 Some examples of these maps are also included below.